-- 7.1 What staff and other building users should do if they discover a fire - Raise the alarm by operating the nearest fire alarm call point - Evacuate to a safe place via the nearest fire exit - DO NOT USE THE LIFT - Trained personnel to tackle the fire only where appropriate. - Where appropriate check toilets and close windows and doors on the way out. - If have responsibilities for assisting persons with Personal Evacuation Plans respond as required following the actions as identified in the Plan. - Leave the building by the nearest exit. - Do not stop or return to collect personal belongings. - Ensure visitors are escorted from the building to the assembly point. - Close any doors en-route without delaying your escape. - You must remain at the assembly place which is the Parade Ground behind the PAC. - Return to the building only when authorised to do so. - 7.2 What staff and other building users should do if they hear the fire alarm - Leave the building by the nearest fire exit following the directional signage. - Close any doors en-route without delaying your escape. - Do not stop or return to collect personal belongings. - Do not use any fire fighting equipment unless you have been trained. - Do pass any information to the building responsible person at the assembly point. - You must remain at the assembly place. - Return to the building only when authorised to do so.
+7.1 What staff and other building users should do if they discover a fire

+- Raise the alarm by operating the nearest fire alarm call point - Evacuate to a safe place via the nearest fire exit - DO NOT USE THE LIFT - Trained personnel to tackle the fire only where appropriate. - Where appropriate check toilets and close windows and doors on the way out. - If have responsibilities for assisting persons with Personal Evacuation Plans respond as required following the actions as identified in the Plan. - Leave the building by the nearest exit. - Do not stop or return to collect personal belongings. - Ensure visitors are escorted from the building to the assembly point. - Close any doors en-route without delaying your escape. - You must remain at the assembly place which is the field at the front forKEHS and the parade ground/mini astro for KES. - Return to the building only when authorised to do so.

+7.2 What staff and other building users should do if they hear the fire alarm

+- Leave the building by the nearest fire exit following the directional signage. - Close any doors en-route without delaying your escape. - Do not stop or return to collect personal belongings. - Do not use any firefighting equipment unless you have been trained. - Do pass any information to the building responsible person at the assembly point. - You must remain at the assembly place. - Return to the building only when authorised to do so.